matejlou/tetrapal/README.md

 # Implementation

 Tetrapal implements 3D Delaunay triangulation using the [Bowyer-Watson incremental construction algorithm](https://en.wikipedia.org/wiki/Bowyer%E2%80%93Watson_algorithm).
-It borrows ideas from computational geometry libraries such as [CGAL](https://www.cgal.org/) and [Geogram](https://github.com/BrunoLevy/geogram) to ensure accuracy and correctness.
+It borrows ideas from popular computational geometry libraries such as [CGAL](https://www.cgal.org/) and [Geogram](https://github.com/BrunoLevy/geogram) to ensure accuracy and correctness.
 This includes the use of symbolic 'infinite' vertices to guarantee convexity, as well as the ability to gracefully handle degenerate inputs in the form of lower-dimensional triangulations (2D, 1D, 0D).
 Coincident points are ignored during triangulation but are still stored internally to maintain consistency when indexing vertices.

 A combination of extended precision integer arithmetic and static filtering via predetermined error bounds[^2] is used to provide robustness for geometric predicates in cases where standard arithmetic may fail to give an accurate result.